GeorgeWu1204/FYP_Bayesian_Optimisation/README.md

-# FYP Bayesian Optimisation

-This project is currently under development.
-The aim is to use Bayesian Optimisation to find the multi-objectives optimal solutions within the customised processor's design space.
+# Automated Customisable Processor Design Platform

+This project proposes a automated customisable processor design platform based on Bayesian Optimisation.
+The platform is able to optimise the processor's performance based on the user's requirements.
+It could consider both the parameter constraints from the customisable processor's specification and the resource utilisation constraints.

-## Environment
+## Optimisation Model's Environment

 - Python 3.8.5
-- meson 0.61.2
 - torch 2.3.0+cu121
 - botorch 0.10.0

-## Prerequisite
+## Setup

 ```git submodule init```